Gotthold Ephraim Lessing: Works

 As a child of the Enlightenment he trusted in a "Christianity of Reason", which oriented itself by the spirit of religion.
 He believed that human reason (initiated by criticism and dissent) would develop, even without help by a divine revelation.
 In his writing The Education of Humankind (Die Erziehung des Menschengeschlechts), often translated as The Education of the Human Race, he extensively and coherently lays out his position.

 The idea of freedom (for the theatre against the dominance of its French model; for religion from the church's dogma) is his central theme throughout his life.
 Therefore, he also stood up for the liberation of the upcoming middle and upper class from the nobility making up their minds for them.
 In his own literary existence he also constantly strove for independence.
 But his ideal of a possible life as a free author was hard to keep up against the economic constraints he faced.
 His project of authors self-publishing their works, which he tried to accomplish in Hamburg with C. J. Bode, failed in 1769.

 Lessing is important as a literary critic for his work Laocoon: An Essay on the Limits of Painting and Poetry.
 In this work, he argues against the tendency to take Horace's ut pictura poesis (as painting, so poetry) as prescriptive for literature.
 In other words, he objected to trying to write poetry using the same devices as one would in painting.
 Instead, poetry and painting each has its character (the former is extended in time; the latter is extended in space).
 This is related to Lessing's turn from French classicism to Aristotelian mimesis, discussed above.

-Attack by Johann Daniel Müller
+Criticism by Müller

-The Radical Pietist Johann Daniel Müller (born 1716 in Wissenbach/Nassau, today part of Eschenburg, deceased after 1785) published the following anonymous book against Lessing and Reimarus:
+The Radical Pietist Johann Daniel Müller published the following anonymous book against Lessing and Reimarus: